gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 Yet the darndest nonsense off all has to be the “returning home from a high–risk country” regulation.
 People who travelled to high–risk countries have to produce a negative test (not older than 72 hours) upon their return or spend two weeks in quarantine — but only if the visited country already had been assessed as high–risk area at the time of entry.
 However, if the country was classified as a high–risk country during the stay, this rule does not appear to apply.

-Because different countries have different risk assessment guidelines and different regulations to address a given situation, there is a significant gap in time for people to try to find a route to return home without being properly tested or required to quarantine.
+Because different countries have different risk assessment guidelines and different regulations to address a given situation, there is a significant gap in time, allowing people to try and find a route to return home without being properly tested or required to quarantine.

 Wouldn’t it be more sensible to keep people from leaving a country (which one ever) without a negative test result, regardless of time or direction?
 After all, the goal is (said to be) the containment of a virus — and this way, it would be considerably easier to trace possible contacts, too.